drzelin/ghlu_challenge/log-management-api/README.md

 * The user is also allowed to request all of the logs, which was not specified in the problem specifications.
 * The method in which the user inputs the range was not described in the specifications.
 The chosen method is described in the 'Viewing log messages within a given range' section of this README.
 * The format of the timetamps was not specified in the specifications.
 Because the specification example had 6 digits following the seconds, the rest of the applications follows that format.
+* The problem specifications mention that the request for logs within a given range is by time.
+The assumption was made that the user must specify a date as well.

 ## Known Bugs
-* Allow for log messages with up to 6 digits after seconds, at the moment, the mysql database is only storing 2 digits
-* Use either rspec or minitest to run controller tests
+* The database does not store the timezone offset
+* Getting errors with both testing frameworks (rspec and minitest)
-    * rspec is throwing an error: invalid routes for the controller test
+    * rspec is throwing an invalid routes error for the controller test
-    * minitest throwing an error: bad file descriptor
+    * minitest throwing a bad file descriptor error but successfully tested the logs model

 ## Future Work
 * Build test suite to:
     * ensure status codes are returned for all requests
     * ensure the correct logs are being returned given a range
-    * ensure the app can handle any number of log messages send in a post request
+    * ensure the app can handle any number of log messages sent in a post request
     * ensure the app can handle malformed requests gracefully
+* Add the timezone offset as another field in the database
 * Use Faker to combine times and dates to generate random dates along with random times
 * Allow user to request logs based on other parameters such as ids, text within the log messages, etc.